 “We must develop Indigenous communities in a regenerative and sustainable manner based on our values and connection to land, culture and identity.
 We need to meet the needs of the present generation without compromising the ability of future generations to meet their own needs.”
 (NDN Collective)

-Kimberly holds a BS in Business Administration from SUNY Potsdam and a professional business certificate from Columbia University.
+She holds a BS in Business Administration with Community Health and Native American Studies Minors from NY State University at Potsdam and a Professional Business Certificate with Indigenous Peoples Studies from Columbia University.

 Education, authenticity and respectful engagement between friends from different cultures are some of the essential elements on which the Indigenous World Organization was founded.
 We support connections that are respectful of cultural differences and welcome all to join in the vibrant regeneration of our social, economic and cultural life-ways.

 Contribute to our mission by making a tax-deductible Donation today.

 We are committed to enhancing the lives of Indigenous people and the organizations that we work with and use the funds raised and the donations received to create and distribute educational content, cover overhead expenses associated with running a nonprofit organization, pay for technology products and services, and also donate a portion of funds to programs and organizations that encourage and foster collective and sustainable growth among global Indigenous communities.